M859n8/bachelor-implementation/README.md

 This command launches the Expo development server, allowing you to open the app in a web browser on localhost, or run it on a mobile simulator or physical device using the Expo Go app.

+3. **Replace the API URL**

+Make sure to update the API URL to point to your backend.
+You need to replace the existing URL (for example, `http://192.168.0.12:5000/`) with the URL of your own backend, including the correct port.

 ## Tests Implemented

 * Bells Cancellation